Problem Description

 Key Insights

-- The maximum difference can be calculated by keeping track of the minimum and maximum values encountered along the path from the root to each node.
+- Track the minimum and maximum values encountered along the current path from the root.

 Space and Time Complexity

-Time Complexity: O(N) - where N is the number of nodes in the tree, as we need to visit each node once.
-Space Complexity: O(H) - where H is the height of the tree, for the recursion stack.
+Time Complexity: O(n), where n is the number of nodes in the tree.
+Space Complexity: O(h), where h is the height of the tree.
+In the worst case (skewed tree) this could be O(n).

 Solution